 '''

 ...

 def compute(self, op_input, op_output, context):

 msg = op_input.receive("in")

 if msg:

 Do something with msg

 '''

 Receiving any number of inputs (Python)

-Instead of assigning a specific number of input ports, it may be desired to have the ability to receive any number of objects on a port in certain situations.
-This can be done by calling spec.param(port_name, kind='receivers') as done for PingRxOp in the native operator ping example located at examples/native_operator/python/ping. py:
+Instead of assigning a specific number of input ports, it may be preferable to allow the ability to receive any number of objects on a port in certain situations.